Hazardous Weather Outlook

 The nearshore and off shore Atlantic and Caribbean Coastal Waters-

-This Hazardous Weather Outlook is for portions of Puerto Rico.
+This Hazardous Weather Outlook is for Puerto Rico.

 .DAY ONE...Today and Tonight

-and the local islands.
-There is a low chance of isolated flash
+including Vieques and Culebra.
+There is a low chance of localized

 .Rip Currents...Life-threatening rip currents are possible in the